Caligula's Horse

 Caligula's Horse is an Australian progressive metal band from Brisbane, Queensland.
 The band was formed by Sam Vallen and Jim Grey in early 2011.
 The current lineup consists of lead vocalist Jim Grey, lead guitarist Sam Vallen, bassist Dale Prinsse and drummer Josh Griffin.
 Caligula's Horse achieved their first chart success with their 2015 album release Bloom, with it reaching number 16 on the Australian Albums ARIA Chart and number 75 on the overall album chart.
 The album also reached number 73 on the Australian iTunes chart on 21 October 2015.

-Their first album, Moments from Ephemeral City (2011), and a follow up EP, Colossus (2011), were released independently before signing with Welkin Records and releasing their second album, The Tide, the Thief & River's End (2013).
-The band then signed with Inside Out Music for the release of their third album, Bloom (2015), and their fourth album In Contact (2017).
-The band released their fifth album, Rise Radiant, on 22 May 2020.
+Their first album, Moments from Ephemeral City (2011), and a follow-up EP, Colossus (2011), were released independently before signing with Welkin Records and releasing their second album, The Tide, the Thief & River's End (2013).
+The band then signed with Inside Out Music for the release of their third album, Bloom (2015), their fourth album In Contact (2017), and their fifth album Rise Radiant (2020).
+Their most recent album, Charcoal Grace, was released on 26 January 2024.

 History

-2011: Formation and Moments from Ephemeral City / Colossus
+Formation, Moments from Ephemeral City and Colossus (2011)

-In early 2011 Caligula's Horse was formed by Sam Vallen and Jim Grey.
+In early 2011, Caligula's Horse was formed by Sam Vallen and Jim Grey.
 The band is named after the prized possession, Incitatus, of Roman Emperor Caligula by Grey, who was studying ancient history and classical languages at university.
 Initially Caligula's Horse consisted of only Grey on vocals and Vallen playing multiple instruments.
 Their debut album Moments from Ephemeral City was independently released on 2 April 2011.
 Vallen is credited with the songwriting, guitars, production, audio engineering, mixing and mastering.
 The band initially could not decide whether to continue or not, but after the online response for their album they decided they should expand their lineup for live shows.
 The lineup expanded to include Zac Greensill, Geoff Irish and Dave Couper.
 To showcase their new lineup a two-track EP Colossus was released in September 2011.

-2012-2014: The Tide, the Thief & River's End
+The Tide, the Thief & River's End (2012–2014)

-In mid 2012 the band entered the studio to commence their follow up LP.
-Their album The Tide, the Thief & River's End was released 13 October 2013 through Welkin Records.
+In mid 2012, the band entered the studio to commence their follow-up LP.
+Their second studio album, The Tide, the Thief & River's End, was released 13 October 2013 through Welkin Records.
 This was a concept album with each track listed in a chronological order to tell a story that refers to the uprising of rebels, called "The Tide", within the city of "River's End", and a journey of oppressed people finding a safe haven that has unfortunate similarities between the old and new city.
 "The Thief" is the only character who remains in the story from start to finish.